wikimedia/banana-i18n/README.md

 - Editing the json files directly - Suitable for translators with technical background.
 Also suitable if your application is small and you want to work with only a small number of languages
 - Providing a translation interface along with your application: Suitable for proprietary or private applications with significant amount of translators
 - Using open source translation platforms like translatewiki.net.
 The MediaWiki and jquery.uls from previous examples use translatewiki.net for crowdsourced message translation.
-Translatewiki.net can update your code repo in regular intervals with updated translations.
-Highly recommended if your application is opensource and want localized to as many as languages possible with maximum number of translators.
+Translatewiki.net can update your code repo at regular intervals with updated translations.
+Highly recommended if your application is opensource and want it to be localized to as many as languages possible with maximum number of translators.

 ## Frameworks